ale-sanchez-g/villain/README.md

 ## Performance test

-- Navigate to <https://k6.io/docs/getting-started/installation> and follow the instructions
+Navigate to <https://k6.io/docs/getting-started/installation> and follow the instructions

-- run `npm run perf:test`
+We have set up 4 test to validate the performance of the API.

+- e2e // seems to break the app DO NOT RUN
+- smoke (k6.spec.js)
+- Load (userJourneyLoad.spec.js)
+- Spike (userJourneySpike.spec.js)

+You can run the above by running `k6 run userJourneyLoad.spec.js` or by labiling you pull request with "perftest"

 ## Swagger